 That’s why it’s a good idea to give up control every once in a while.
-There are some things in life that we can’t control, regardless of how much we try.
-In today’s article, I’m going to share why you need to stop trying to control everything, with 6 things that you should give up control over right now.
+Here’s why you need to stop trying to control everything, with 6 things that you should give up control over right now.

-Before I start, I want to address an important issue.
 Some people are more prone to be controlling, whereas others are more laid back.
 This is not always something you decide to be.
-In fact, your controlling nature is a result of your upbringing, culture and the way your brain is wired.
+In fact, your controlling nature is likely a result of your upbringing, culture, and the way your brain is wired.

 The Wikipedia page about control freaks emphasizes this: